lumentut/ng-ripple-module/README.md

         Button
       </button>
    ```
-   What a yummy and perfect colaboration!
+   What a yummy and perfect colaboration.
+Isn't it? ;)

 <br>